chiranthans23/chiranthans.github.io/content/posts/AI/stress-analysis-social-media/index.md

 > Code: model.ipynb

 ## Hyperparameter optimization
-Models XGBoost, LGBM, and GBM which gave almost same results were optimized.
+Models XGBoost, LGBM, and GBM which gave almost the same results were optimized.
 A beautiful framework [Optuna](https://optuna.org/) was used for this.
-I have used 100 trials for optimization and best parameters of each model is captured in different files.
+I have used 100 trials for optimization and the best parameters of each model are captured in different files.
 This is a time-consuming process, so using GPU will help in speeding up the process.
 > Code: xgboost_optimization.ipynb, lgbm_optimization.ipynb, gbm_optimization.ipynb

 ## Final model
-The best parameters from the optimization step still resulted in almost same overall score of all the above models.
-Hence, a stable model was built by ensembling the best XGBoost, LGBM, GBM models using Voting classifier.
-This resulted in F1 score of around 0.77.
+The best parameters from the optimization step still resulted in an almost same overall score of all the above models.
+Hence, a stable model was built by ensembling the best XGBoost, LGBM, GBM models using a Voting classifier.
+This resulted in an F1 score of around 0.77.
 > Code: main.ipynb